 Have you ever committed fraud or misrepresented yourself or others to obtain, or assist others to obtain, a visa or entry into the United States;

-Are you currently seeking employment in the United States or you were previously employed in the United States without prior permission from the U.S. government;
+Are you currently seeking employment in the United States or were you previously employed in the United States without prior permission from the U.S. government;

 Have you ever been denied a U.S. visa you applied for with your current or previous passport, or have you ever been refused admission to the United States or withdrawn your application for admission at a U.S. port of entry (If yes, when and where); and